Smurf/dockerpilot/README.md

 	- nvidia/cudagl:11.2.2-devel-ubuntu20.04
 		- OpenGL context for QT to render to so glvnd is required.
 	- nvidia/cuda:11.2.2-cudnn8-devel-ubuntu20.04
-		- CUDNN is required and OpenCV is compiled with it.
+		- CUDNN is required
 * Dockerfile.stage2
-    - Contains rest of env vars for the cotainer.
+    - Sets up env vars for OpenCV build
-    - Clones OP
-    - Installs OpenCL
-    - Runs `ubuntu_setup.sh`
+    - Builds OpenCV
-    - Installs onnxruntime-gpu and scons
 * Dockerfile.stage3
-    - Builds opencv
+    - Clones OP git repo and populates submodules
+    - Setup python env vars for pyenv
+    - Run the ubuntu setup script
+    - Ensure `$PATH` is set correctly
 * Dockerfile.build
-    - Copies and applies patches
     - Builds openpilot

 ### Test

 To see if you can run a cuda accelerated container run the following.